py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       The logical size of the renderer.

-      Setting this allows you to draw as if your renderer had this size, even though the taret may be larger or smaller.
+      Setting this allows you to draw as if your renderer had this size, even though the target may be larger or smaller.
 When drawing, the renderer will automatically scale your contents to the target, creating letter-boxing or sidebars if necessary.